rasbar/cs6111-project-1/transcript.md

  Summary: Per se may refer to: per se (Latin), a Latin phrase meaning "by itself" or "in itself".
 Illegal per se, the legal usage in criminal and anti-trust law; Negligence per se, ...
 ]

-Relevant (Y/N)?n
+Relevant (Y/N)? n
 Result 6
 [
  URL: https://www.yelp.com/biz/per-se-new-york
- Title: Per Se - 3875 Photos & 1287 Reviews - French - 10 Columbus Cir ...
+ Title: Per Se - 3882 Photos & 1286 Reviews - French - 10 Columbus Cir ...
- Summary: 1287 reviews of Per Se "Per Se is the best of the best.
+ Summary: 1286 reviews of Per Se "Per Se is the best of the best.
 I've had the pleasure of dining at many of the worlds "Best Restaurants" and Per Se is obvious why they' re ...
 ]

-Relevant (Y/N)?y
+Relevant (Y/N)? y
 Result 7
 [
  URL: https://www.nytimes.com/2016/01/13/dining/pete-wells-per-se-review.html